SleepyKumiho/100DayChallenge/README.md

 Day 41: Overview of huperparameters. <br>
 Day 42: Used GridSearchCV and RandomSearchCV to test different huperparameter combinations without manually adjusting the values. <br>
 Day 43: Learned how to use the `pickle` and `Joblib` modules to export and load machine learning models.
 Also completed an overview of the learning up to this point, will begin working on the milestone projects soon. <br>
+Day 44: Set up a new environment for the first milestone project. <br>